threadspeed/boilerplate/source/python-script-write_to_a_file.md

 ## python write to a file

-Python mysql example: write to a file
+Python example: write to a file

 ```python
 from sys import argv